ercang/visual-cards/README.md

 # Benchmark Tests

 Benchmark tests are used for measuring device's performance (eg. smartphone or TV).
-These tests are run on different platform to measure performance of rendering backends.
+These tests are run on different platforms to measure performance of rendering backends.
 Result can be found below.

 -- [BENCHMARK RESULTS SHOULD BE HERE] --